 Arthur W. Zeckendorf

-Arthur William Zeckendorf is an owner, founder and co-chairman of Zeckendorf Development, LLC and Co-Chairman of Terra Holdings, LLC, the parent company of Brown Harris Stevens and Halstead Property.
+Arthur William Zeckendorf is an owner, founder and co-chairman of Zeckendorf Development, LLC and Co-Chairman of Terra Holdings, LLC, the parent company of Brown Harris Stevens and Halstead Real Estate.
 Arthur W. Zeckendorf has been involved in New York Residential Real Estate development and managing real estate companies since 1981.

 Along with his brother, William Lie Zeckendorf, Arthur W. Zeckendorf, through Zeckendorf Development, LLC has developed over $4 Billion of properties.
-The latest project being 520 Park Avenue – this project is currently under construction and will feature full floor apartments with a beautiful limestone façade designed by Robert A.M.
+The latest project being the highly successful 520 Park Avenue.
+The project is complete and features full floor apartments with a beautiful limestone façade designed by Robert A.M.
 Stern Architects.
-The project will be the tallest building on the Upper East Side in the highly desirable silk stocking district from Park to Fifth Avenues.
-It will become another famous iconic building on the New York skyline.
+520 Park Avenue is the tallest building on the Upper East Side in the highly desirable silk stocking district from Park to Fifth Avenues and has become another famous iconic building on the New York skyline.
 Completed projects are highlighted by the world famous Fifteen Central Park West, the most famous residential building ever constructed.
 Fifteen Central Park West is located on Central Park West between 61st and 62nd Street.
 This apartment house has been featured in numerous publications and continues to dominate the super luxury residential market.
 Zeckendorf Development led the team through multiple functions to create this fabulous iconic building.
-Other projects of Zeckendorf Development are 18 Gramercy Park, a landmark condominium on the private Gramercy Park and 50 United Nations Plaza designed by Foster and Partners and located across from the United Nations ( both of Arthur W. Zeckendorf’s grandfathers were involved in the creation of the United Nations –the Norwegian, Trygve Lie, as the First Secretary General of the United Nations and William Zeckendorf Sr, who assembled the land of the Headquarters.)
+Other projects of Zeckendorf Development are 18 Gramercy Park, a landmark condominium on the private Gramercy Park and 50 United Nations Plaza designed by Foster and Partners and located across from the United Nations (both of Arthur W. Zeckendorf’s grandfathers were involved in the creation of the United Nations –the Norwegian, Trygve Lie, as the First Secretary General of the United Nations and William Zeckendorf Sr, who assembled the land of the Headquarters.)

 Arthur W. Zeckendorf, as co-chairman of Terra Holdings, supervises with a focus on the residential and technology division, the 14 operating divisions of Terra Holdings, LLC, guiding and directing the firm to become one of the largest and most dominant privately-owned residential real estate service companies in the United States with seventy-five offices in four states which has 3,000 agents and employees.